You searched for: Heaters

 Heaters use the best methods to evenly increase the temperature for samples contained in test tubes, beakers, flasks, and crucibles.
 Spirit lamps, gas burners, heating mantles, hot air dryers, hotplates apparatuses may use gas or electric power to generate heat required.
 Ceramic and insulated steel designs provide stable heating sources while still delivering on user safety or lab efficiency.
 The selection of heaters will accommodate any vessel being used and the procedure requirements.

 Compact hotplates with a chemically resistant ceramic top.
 The elevated control panel minimises contact with spills and enables easy reading and adjustment of the temperature.
-Units feature a digital error code display and 'hot' top indicator to warn user that the surface is hot.
+Units feature a digital error code display and 'hot' top indicator to warn users that the surface is hot.

 Hot plates, Corning® Scholar™ PC-170